Nonadiabatic effect in high order harmonic generation revealed by a fully analytical method: Analytical description

 where the coefficients of the expansions have the forms of

+Here the first order expansion term of $p_s$ is zero, i.e., $p_{s1}=0$.
 Based on the expansions mentioned earlier, the saddle point excursion time $\tau$ and return time $t_{r}$ have been expanded to their third-order forms: $\tau^{(3)}$ and $t_{r}^{(3)}$.
 By using the relationship $t_i^{(3)}=t_r^{(3)}-\tau^{(3)}$, the ionization time can be determined.
-Therefore, the third-order ionization time is expressed as
+The third-order ionization time can be expressed as

 In our previous work {\cite{PhysRevA.106.053105}}, the second-order analytical electron kinetic energy $E_{re}$ was obtained, and the influence of the nonadiabatic effect on the cutoff energy of HHG was studied.
 In this section, with respect to $\gamma$, the third-order expansion of the three saddle point quantities $t_{r}^{(3)}$, $t_{i}^{(3)}$ and $p_s^{(3)}$ has been performed as functions of $\tau_0$.
 In the following sections, the HHG spectra will be further examined based on the derivations of $t_{r}^{(3)}$, $t_{i}^{(3)}$ and $p_s^{(3)}$.
 The applicability of the analytical method will then be discussed in detail, and the nonadiabatic effect on HHG spectra will be demonstrated.